Gumbraise/HXYA/README.md

 * LikeClose - This module uses requests to recover the like count of a video.
 Choose a limit of likes and when the counter reaches the limit, Python makes OBS taskkill.

-* DislikeClose - Same that fot LikeClose
+* DislikeClose - Same that for LikeClose

 * SubClose - This module uses requests to recover the subscriber count of your channel.
 Choose a limit of subscribers and when the counter reaches the limit, Python makes OBS taskkill

-* CommentClose - Same that fot LikeClose
+* CommentClose - Same that for LikeClose

-* ViewClose - Same that fot LikeClose
+* ViewClose - Same that for LikeClose

 * Change keys - In this menu you could chang your YouTube API Key V3 or your ChannelId.
 To change the VideoId, choose another video menu and type *y* to change the VideoId

 **Instagram**

-* In building...
+(All of these modules use *requests* and a part <a href="https://github.com/LevPasha/Instagram-API-python">*InstagramAPI*</a>)

+* AvailablePseudo - This module uses requests to recover the `users_id` from Instagram users that you want either by <a href="https://github.com/Gumbraise/HXYA/path/instagram/pseudos.txt">pseudos.txt</a> spaced by a line break or one by one.
+Then available usernames are paste in a file into the <a href="https://github.com/Gumbraise/HXYA/path/instagram/AvailablePseudos">AvailablePseudos</a>' folder.

+**Clear Cache**

+* Delete definitely all files in <a href="https://github.com/Gumbraise/HXYA/logs">logs/</a>, <a href="https://github.com/Gumbraise/HXYA/crash-reports">crash-reports/</a>, <a href="https://github.com/Gumbraise/HXYA/path/instagram/AvailablePseudos">AvailablePseudos/</a>

 ## Donate